lightmeterio/ControlCenter/docs/decisions/0002-branching-model.md

 (for bugs found in the RCs or for last minute changes addressing marketing issues).
 - a string freeze will be made where any new strings are forbidden to land on `master`, giving time for the translation folks to work on them before the release.

-More information about is available in a [further ADR document](0003-translations-workflow.md) and in the `TRANSLATION.md` file.
+More information about translations is available in a [further ADR document](0003-translations-workflow.md) and in the `TRANSLATION.md` file.

 The main differences from Gitflow are: